 Outdoor Garden Trap

-- 👍Great for catch and attract whiteflies, fungus gnats, blackflies, thrips, fruit flies, midges and other flying...
+- Great for attracts whiteflies, fungus gnats, blackflies, thrips, fruit flies, midges and other flying insects.

 Stink bugs ordinarily live outdoors, so it makes sense to deal with them outside before they come inside.
 If you find that stink bugs are feeding on the plants in your garden, this may become a priority!